-- 1. Remember that you owe sexual respect to the other person. - 2.
-Don't make assumptions about the other person's consent or about how far they are willing to go. - 3.
-Remember that consent to one form of sexual activity does not necessarily imply consent to another form of sexual behavior. - 4.
-If your partner expresses a withdrawal of consent, stop immediately. - 5.
-Clearly communicate your sexual intentions so that the other person has a chance to clearly tell you their intentions. - 6.
-Consider "mixed messages" a clear sign that the other person is uncomfortable with the situation and may not be ready to progress sexually. - 7.
-Don't take advantage of someone who is really drunk or on drugs, even if they knowingly and intentionally put themselves in that state.
-Further, don't be afraid to step in if you see someone else trying to take advantage of a nearly incapacitated person. - 8.
-Be aware of the signs of incapacitation, such as slurred speech, bloodshot eyes, vomiting, unusual behavior, passing out, staggering, etc.
+- Remember that you owe sexual respect to the other person - Do not make assumptions about the other person's consent or about how far they are willing to go. - Remember that consent to one form of sexual activity does not necessarily imply consent to another form of sexual behavior. - If your partner expresses a withdrawal of consent, stop immediately. - Clearly communicate your sexual intentions so that the other person has a chance to clearly tell you their intentions. - Consider "mixed messages" a clear sign that the other person is uncomfortable with the situation and may not be ready to progress sexually. - Do not take advantage of someone who is really drunk or on drugs, even if they knowingly and intentionally put themselves in that state.
+Further, do not be afraid to step in if you see someone else trying to take advantage of a nearly incapacitated person. - Be aware of the signs of incapacitation (slurred speech, staggering, etc.)

-It is also important to be aware of the warning signs of an abusive person.
+It is also important to be aware of the warning signs of an abusive person:

-- 1. Past abuse
+- Past abuse

-- 2. Threats of violence or abuse
+- Threats of violence or abuse

-- 3. Breaking objects
+- Breaking objects

-- 4. Using force during an argument
+- Using force during an argument

-- 5. Jealousy
+- Jealousy

-- 6. Controlling behavior
+- Controlling behavior

-- 7. Quick involvement
+- Quick involvement

-- 8. Unrealistic expectations
+- Unrealistic expectations

-- 9. Isolation
+- Isolation

-- 10. Blames others for problems
+- Blames others for problems

-- 11. Hypersensitivity
+- Hypersensitivity

-- 12. Cruelty to animals or children
+- Cruelty to animals or children

-- 13. "Playful" use of force during sex

-- 14. Jekyll-and-Hyde personality
+- "Playful" use of force during sexual activity - Jekyll-and-Hyde personality